 The Corona Chronicles

-Sunday April 5, 2020
+Sunday May 17, 2020

 Take a minute … or several to watch these videos.
 Allow yourself to be led in a time of worship as you play them.
 Take your time.
 Replay them as long as you experience God speaking to you.
-Confess your greatest fears or need to Him before you make your way through the worship videos.
+Confess your greatest need to Him before you make your way through the worship videos.
 Is your Bible close?